What, why, how of growth hacking

 A polarising topic

 Perhaps it’s through a lack of understanding, perhaps it’s the buzz-wordery, or perhaps – understandably – it’s the frustrations at seeing it incorrectly applied/slapped undeservingly on every other LinkedIn bio….whatever the reason, the words growth hacking can incite much eye rolling.

 It’s been argued that growth hacking and it’s frenetic, iterative testing lacks true strategic direction, it’s been called the ‘get-rich-quick-scheme’ of marketing.
-Growth hacking isn’t a one-size fits all solution and it should be applied haphazardly by one and all.
+Growth hacking isn’t a one-size fits all solution and it shouldn't be applied haphazardly by one and all.
 However if you understand that growth hacking requires persistence, creativity, controlled experimentation, extreme focus on data, a willingness to take risks - and should be executed in line with an overarching marketing strategy therein lies great opportunity for rapid growth.

 Fast forward to 2019 and growth hacking while it still has its haters - now enjoys widespread recognition amongst start-ups as a vital technique in the digital marketing bag of tricks.

 There are many organisations which are struggling to stay up to date in a rapidly changing technological environment - a challenge perhaps best illustrated by Scott Brinker’s ‘Martec’s Law’;

 Yet E-consultancy’s Ashley Friedlein counts the adoption of growth hacking by larger organisations as one of his digital transformation trends of 2019.